Higher linear regression channel: direction – downward.

 R3 – 1.3000

-The GBP/USD pair started a new strong downward movement on the 4-hour timeframe, however, it is difficult to say how long it will last.
-Thus, today it is recommended to trade lower with the targets of 1.2878, 1.2848, and 1.2817 when the Heiken Ashi indicator turns down again.
+The GBP/USD pair started a new strong movement on the 4-hour timeframe.
+Thus, today it is recommended to stay in short positions with targets of 1.2878, 1.2848, and 1.2817 as long as the Heiken Ashi indicator is directed down.
 It is recommended to trade the pair for an increase with targets of 1.3000 and 1.3031 if the price returns to the area above the moving average line.

 The material has been provided by InstaForex Company – www.instaforex.com